When setting up your eCommerce store, you may wonder whether you should use Guest Checkout or Account Checkout on your website.

 What is guest checkout?

-It allows customers to shop and purchase on your site without creating an account.
-It speeds up checking out because they don’t have to fill out any information except the payment and shipping info.
-The guest account allows your customers to purchase an item on your site easily; it doesn’t require them to create an account.
+Guest checkout allows customers to shop and purchase on your site without creating an account.
+It speeds up checking out because they don’t have to fill out any information except the payment and shipping information.

 Ecommerce guest checkout, also referred to as guest shopping, won’t have extra fields to fill out beyond shipping and billing information.
 For example, at Crate and Barrel, a guest shopper can browse from home and purchase with as little effort as possible.
 They don’t have to fill out their contact information shipping address, nor do they have to create a password yet.